 The program is flexible; applicants are not required to include all of these sample categories.

 All selections must be memorized with the possible exception of avant-garde works of the 20th and 21st-centuries.
-These exceptions must be approved by the faculty before scheduling an audition.
+These exceptions must be approved by the faculty before audition submission.